 Inositol supports the activity of the supplement by playing an active role in the proper transmission of nerve signals.*

-In this recommended product, St. John's wort extract is 900 mg and inositol is 1,000 mg based on four capsules daily serving size.
-The proprietary blend is 200 mg.
-Many people find the appropriate serving size to be half, and even a quarter, of this amount.
-This is why the directions offer a range of 1-4 capsules.
+The product's St John's wort extract is 900 mg and inositol is 1,000 mg based on four capsules daily serving size.
+The proprietary blend of additional plant sterols is 200 mg.
+Many people find the appropriate serving size to be two capsules, or even one.
+Label directions suggest a range of 1-4 capsules.
 St. John's Wort extract (Hypericum perforatum) (herb) has been standardized to contain 0.3% total hypericin.

-To experience the benefits of this natural supplement for depression, anxiety, or sleep disorders caused by arthritis symptoms, and for an improved outlook, I recommend this St. John’s wort supplement.
+To experience the benefits of this natural supplement for depression, anxiety, or sleep disorders caused by arthritis symptoms, and for an improved outlook, I recommend this St John’s wort supplement.
+It has helped arthritis sufferers and others who struggle with chronic pain to attain a positive mental outlook and a sense of wellness

 St Johns Wort Disclaimer: Health statements on this St Johns Wort page have not been evaluated by the Food and Drug Administration.
 These products are not intended to diagnose, treat, cure, or prevent any disease.